 - In coarse grain, aggregate retained by #10 sieve, %age of wear shall not be greater than 5%.

-- The max dia of any particle shall not be greater than 2/3ed of the layer thickness of sub-base.
+- The maximum dia of any particle shall not be greater than 2/3rd of the layer thickness of sub-base

-- Typical particle size distribution for the sub-base (granular) when will meet strength requirement are
+Typical particle size distribution for the sub-base (granular) which will the meet strength requirements are: